 The Reacting Consortium has demonstrated the ability to overcome this inertia and energize faculty in developing highly engaging and interactive role playing simulations that have proven to achieve the Essential Learning Outcomes called for by the AAC&U LEAP initiative and other research on best practices in learning.
 The Consortium has built a strong collaboration across all types of higher education institutions and disciplines that it can now share with institutions that need help to take the next step in developing curriculum discussions.

-Applicant institutions should submit a statement of 3-5 pages (12 point type, single- or double-spaced) outlining their plan for exploring the use of Reacting to the Past within a curriculum revision.
-Applications are encouraged from all types of accredited higher education institutions offering undergraduate degrees exploring one of a variety of programs such as general/liberal education, disciplinary programs, honors programs, or experiential learning programs that will have a significant impact on their campus.
+Applicant institutions should submit a statement of 4-5 pages outlining their plan for exploring the use of Reacting to the Past within an undergraduate curriculum revision.
+Applications are encouraged from all types of accredited higher education institutions exploring one of a variety of programs such as general/liberal education, disciplinary programs, honors programs, or experiential learning programs that will have a significant impact on their campus.
 The application should:

 - Identify the institutional name and the primary contact for the grant application.
-If this contact is not the CAO or Dean of a College/School/Division, indicate the name and title of the institutional official who has approved the team’s submission;
+If this contact is not the Chief Academic Officer or Dean of a College/School/Division, indicate the name and title of the institutional official who has approved the team’s submission;

 - Provide a list of the names, positions, and contact information for five members of the institutional team who will attend the team-based conference.
 While most teams will include several faculty and staff members, each team must include the Chief Academic Officer or a suitable high administrative designate who has the ability to contribute to discussions on institutional resources and commitments.